weaversa/cryptol-course/labs/CRC/CRC.md

 less than n.

 To start, our definition of CRC in Cryptol will need a generator polynomial `G` of degree `n`.
-Cryptol has some support for polynomials, for instance, one can express a polynomial like so `<| x^^3 + x + 1 |>` which is simply the four bit string `0b1011`.
-It's important to note that even though this is a degree three polynomial, it takes four bits to represent.
-Generally, Cryptol's representation of a degree `n+1` polynomial is a sequence of `n` bits where each monomial is represented by a `True` in the sequence.
-We'll also need a message `M` which is simply a sequence of, say, `m` bits.
-In the definition from [1], `M` is extended (concatenated) with `n` zeroes.
+Cryptol has some support for polynomials, for instance, one can express a polynomial like so `<|
+x^^3 + x + 1 |>` which is simply the four bit string `0b1011`.
+It's
+important to note that even though this is a degree three polynomial, it takes four bits to represent.
+Generally, Cryptol's representation of a degree `n` polynomial is a sequence of `n+1` bits where each monomial is represented by a `True` bit in the sequence.
+We'll also need a message `M` which is simply a sequence of `m` bits.
+Notice that the definition from [2] tells us that `M` is extended (concatenated) with `n` zeroes prior to calculating the modulus.

 Cryptol supports multiplying (`pmul`), dividing (`pdiv`), and performing the modulus (`pmod`) of polynomials.
 This is more than we need to define a simple CRC function.

+**EXERCISE**: Here we provide a skeleton CRC for you to fill in according to the definition above.
+Use the `CRCSimpleTest` property to help you get it right.

 ```
 CRCSimple :